DominikDoom/a1111-sd-webui-tagcomplete/README.md

 I created this script as a convenience tool since it reduces the need of switching back and forth between the web UI and a booru site to copy-paste tags.

-You can either download the files manually as described below, or use a pre-packaged version from [Releases](https://github.com/DominikDoom/a1111-sd-webui-tagcomplete/releases).
+You can either clone / download the files manually as described [below](#installation), or use a pre-packaged version from [Releases](https://github.com/DominikDoom/a1111-sd-webui-tagcomplete/releases).

 ### NEW - Wildcard support
 Autocompletion also works with wildcard files used by [this script](https://github.com/jtkelm2/stable-diffusion-webui-1/blob/master/scripts/wildcards.py) of the same name (demo video further down).
-This enables you to either insert categories to be replaced by the script, or event replace them with the actual wildcard file content in the same step.
+This enables you to either insert categories to be replaced by the script, or even replace them with the actual wildcard file content in the same step.
 #### Important:
 Since not everyone has the script, it is **disabled by default**.
 Edit the config to enable it and uncomment / add the filenames you use in `wildcardNames.txt`.
 As per the instructions of the wildcard script, the files are expected in `/scripts/wildcards/`, it will likely fail if you have another folder structure.